drym-org/qi/abe/labor.md

 * Sid designed a simple macro extensibility based on prefix matching
 * Sam provided an implementation for the prefix matching macro extensibility scheme
 * Michael suggested many options for proper macro extensibility
-* Michael and Sid implemented "first class" macro extensibility (based on Michael et al's paper)
+* Michael and Sid implemented "first class" macro extensibility (based on Michael et al's paper), allowing users to seamlessly extend the syntax of the language
 * Ben reported a confusing error message in the threading form and suggested a way to handle it
 * Sid implemented Ben's suggested error message fix
 * Stephen suggested the idea of a Qi-themed event